 The registration of SMBA in Denmark doesn’t take longer than 4 working days if all the documents comply with the requirements.

 First of all, the founder must register for a NemID, the replacement for the previous digital signature.
 This can be obtained from the NemId website.
 The NemID was created after the cooperation of the Danish state and the banking sector.
 The NemID can be used for entering on the authorities’ websites, private websites and online banking service.
+You will also need a bank account in order to deposit the share capital of the company.
+Our team can definitely help you open a bank account in Denmark.

 The company must register then the Articles of Association at the Danish Commercial and Companies Agency.
 This is possible through the online platform which grants the registration in just a single day.
 In the completion of the information, the NemID is necessary.
 After this, the owner receives registration evidence on email along with the unique registration number.